slerman12/Help-me/7-Ongoing.md

 ## Conclusion

 - Disproof 2 formally disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own PhD student handbook policy.
-- Said judges ultimately invoked the PhD student handbook as their justification for the latest in a series of atrocities committed against one student by one institution.
+- Said judges ultimately invoked PhD student handbook policy as their justification for the latest in a series of atrocities committed against one student by one institution.

 ## Imagined dialogue